UmeanNever/RankSurprisalRatio/README.md

   <img src="/assets/rsr_def.png" alt="RSR definition." width="350"/>
   <br>
   <em>
-    Rank values are clipped; see Eq.
+    RSR measures the suitability of a teacher trajectory (training sample) for a given student model. <br> Rank values are clipped; see Eq.
 7 in the paper for the formal definition.
   </em>
 </p>